 St Helens or Binalong Bay are excellent bases to enjoy the Bay of Fires.
 St Helens is the largest town on Tasmania’s northeast coast.
 It’s a fishing hub and the state’s largest fishing port, so stay here if you want to try local seafood or take a fishing charter.
 Binalong Bay is smaller and marks the start of the Bay of Fires.

 For mid-range, Bay of fires bush Retreat has beautiful boutique glamping tents and rooms surrounded by bush close to Binalong Bay.
-There is a self catering kitchen, or you opt for delicious Tasmanian Produce Platters and meals made by the in-house chefs.
-From $175 per night.
+There is a self-catering kitchen, or you opt for delicious Tasmanian Produce Platters and meals made by the in-house chefs.

 The Bay of Fires – Day 6

-The Bay of Fires coastline stretches for 50 kms from Binalong Bay in the south to Eddystone Point in the north.
+The Bay of Fires coastline stretches for 50km from Binalong Bay in the south to Eddystone Point in the north.
 This conservation area features small secluded beaches with clear blue water, forests and orange lichen-coloured boulders.
-Many assume that these boulders gave the area its name, but in fact the name refers to Aboriginal fires seen along the coastline by Captain Tobias Furneaux when he sailed past in 1773.
+Many assume that these boulders gave the area its name, but in fact, the name refers to Aboriginal fires seen along the coastline by Captain Tobias Furneaux when he sailed past in 1773.

 Spend the day exploring the coastline.
 There are great walks, excellent fishing, and if the weather is warm enough take a dip in the crystal clear ocean.
 You may also be lucky enough to spot whales, seals and dolphins from the coast.
 Binalong Bay viewing platform offers fantastic views.